What is ITIL4 Deployment Management and how to use it?

 There is a huge range of deployment management tools available today.
 While the best ones usually cost money, many are free.
 And there are lots of free software development tools that have been used to build many great apps!

 There are many good reasons for an organization to use multiple deployment tools.
 And with many tools, it may be complex to get an overview of all cross-application deployments.
-That's why we have built the Golive plugin for Jira.
+That's why we have built the Golive for Jira.

 It improves communication by connecting to your deployment tools and aggregating useful deployment information in Jira, a tool often used by the whole organization.
 It displays your cross-platform deployment history, and also helps you schedule your next deployments!